Social Work Major (M)

 Students may declare a Social Work major as an arriving freshman or anytime while in good standing at Concordia University.
 They cannot enroll into upper level Social Work courses or begin a field placement until they have completed the application process to Upper Division Status and have been officially accepted by the BSW Program Director.

 Students interested in the Social Work major should complete the two introductory Social Work courses, SW 225 Social Work & Social Welfare and SW 235 Introduction to Child Welfare, the prerequisites, Math 205 Statistics, and the core curriculum prior to beginning the upper level (300/400) Social Work courses.
 For traditional students, the upper-level courses start the fall semester of their junior year, so the requirements above should be completed by the end of the sophomore year.
-Students at the Accelerated Learning Centers must complete the core and prerequisites before beginning the Upper Division courses.
+Students in the online accelerated program must complete the core and prerequisites before beginning the Upper Division courses.

 This planning is necessary so students can matriculate through the program and take courses in sequence beginning with the Junior year, and graduate at the completion of the Senior year.
 Completing the core by the end of the sophomore year is strongly recommended.